EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/01_devtools/README.md

 - What are `StatsPanel`'s props *now*, and what were they before step 3?
 - Which of these components would disappear from the panel on a production build, and why?

+→ **Done when** you can answer the three out loud, from the tree alone.

 ## Definition of Done